Skip to main content

 And we’ll email a link to this deck, which you can use.
 You’ll be prompted to make a copy, and then you can go ahead and edit and tweak until your heart’s desire to make it so that you can present it to your sales and customer teammates.
 On that note, we do have additional help.
 There’s more on [00:36:00] this.

 You can use our product feedback and idea submission guidelines.
 So we’ll send this out as well.
-But also if you just head to prodpad. com slash downloads, we have tons of resources like this.
-So guides on how to, manage product feedback and idea submissions or anything from there to how to do good OKRs through to how to get people off the timeline roadmap.
+But also if you just head to ProdPad.com/downloads, we have tons of resources like this.
+So guides on how to manage product feedback and idea submissions or anything from there to how to do good OKRs through to how to get people off the timeline roadmap.

 Whatever your heart desires, we have written it down and we’ve shared guides for you.
 So hopefully this deck has been useful.
 This session has been useful and I want to open it up for questions from everybody here.
 And

-Megan Saker: can I just, I can see that I’m getting a few requests come through from people looking for edit rights on that deck.
+Megan Saker: Can I just, I can see that I’m getting a few requests coming through from people looking for edit rights on that deck.

-But if not, just drop me an email and I can I can sort that out for you.
-Megan at podpad. com.
+But if not, just drop me an email and I can sort that out for you.
+Megan@prodpad.com.
 I can see Megan, someone else called Megan is having issues getting a copy of that.
-So if you send me an email, I’ll I will get you a copy, an editable copy.
+So if you send me an email, I’ll get you a copy, an editable copy.

 Janna Bastow: We’ll absolutely get everybody in contact.